wolframroesler/version/README.md

 ... like time stamp, machine/computer name, etc.

 This is accomplished by a shell script, `makeversion.sh`, which uses simple shell tools like `date`, `uname`, etc. (and, of course, `git describe`) to construct the version identifier.
-The script outputs its result as a C/C++ function that returns the version string.
+The script outputs its result as a C function that returns the version string.

 ```sh
 $ bash makeversion.sh